uPVC-Net: A Universal Premature Ventricular Contraction Detection Deep Learning Algorithm: Methods

 \subsection{Performance statistics}

 Open datasets often exhibit highly imbalanced class distributions and may not accurately represent the intended clinical use case population.
 Consequently, defining a fixed probability threshold to provide a sensitivity (Se) - specificity (Sp) tradeoff or proportion-dependent performance statistics is not the most appropriate approach.
 The receiver operating characteristic curve (AUROC), on the other hand, is a more natural measure for evaluating and comparing a model's ability to discriminate between two classes.
-Therefore, the primary performance statistic we use in this research is the AUROC.
+Therefore, the primary performance statistic we use in this research is the AUROC, which is calculated per channel.
 To estimate the confidence interval for AUROC, we apply bootstrapping, resampling the test set 100 times.

-In order to compare our results to previous studies, we also report Se, Sp and F1 score using a default probability threshold of 0.5.
-Notably, prior work typically reports Se, positive predictive value (PPV), and F1 with varying probability thresholds\cite{24-llamedo2011heartbeat,36-teijeiro2018heartbeat,25-li2019ventricular,26-cai2024hybrid}.
-A direct comparison is conducted with the performance reported by Li et al.\cite{25-li2019ventricular} on the first channel of MIT-BIH.
+With the exception of Table IV, all performance metrics - including Se, Sp, F1 score, and Matthews Correlation Coefficient (MCC) - are computed using a default probability threshold of 0.5.
+However, prior work commonly uses undisclosed or varying thresholds\cite{24-llamedo2011heartbeat,36-teijeiro2018heartbeat,25-li2019ventricular,26-cai2024hybrid}, and typically does not provide AUROC, which is threshold-independent.
+This limits direct comparison at a fixed threshold.
+To enable a fair comparison with Li et al.\cite{25-li2019ventricular}, whose threshold is not reported, we additionally evaluate our model at an adjusted threshold of 0.9, which aligns the sensitivity-specificity balance with their reported results.
+This adjustment is used only for that comparison (Table IV).